-Learners need to be recognized and rewarded for learning.
+Learners need to be recognised and rewarded for learning.

-71%

-Managers need to understand what their employees are learnin by taking an executive version or their learning curriculum.
-0
+Managers need to understand what their employees are learning by taking an executive version of their learning curriculum.

-70%

 Learning needs to blend multiple modalities in all learning use cases.

-68%

 4 or 5 on a 5-point scale Source: Brandon Hall Group Upskilling/Reskilling Study